afrah-alkabeer/game-difficulty-adjuster-ml/README.md

-Status: Completed (Academic Project)

 Game Difficulty Adjuster (Machine Learning Project)

-This project develops a machine learning system to dynamically adjust puzzle game difficulty based on player behavior.
+This project demonstrates the use of machine learning techniques for adaptive game difficulty adjustment based on player behavior analysis.

 A synthetic dataset of 30,000 gameplay records was created to simulate player interactions.